Olga-smart/test/readme.md

     > ```
     > 📦landing-page
     >   ┣ 📜landing-page.js
-    >   ┗ 📜index.pug          <--- plugin will not see this file
+    >   ┗ 📜index.pug          <--- the plugin will not see this file
     > ```

 3. The pages folder that we pass to the plugin should have the following structure: `[pages folder] > [page folder] > [pug and js files of the page]`.